OothecaPickle/chntpw/README.txt

-A struct, called the V value of a key in the NT registry was suddenly somewhat documented through the pwdump utility included in the unix Samba distribution.
+A struct, called the V value of a key in the NT registry was suddenly somewhat documented through the pwdump utility included in the Unix Samba distribution.
 This struct contains some info on a user of the NT machine, along with 2 crypted versions of the password associated with the account.

-One password is the NT console login password, the other the LANMAN network share password
+One password is the NT console login password, the other is the LANMAN network share password
-(which essentially is the first one in uppercase only, and no unicode)
+(which essentially is the first one in uppercase only, and no Unicode)

 This is how NT encrypts the passwords:

 The logon cleartext password a user enters is:
-1) Converted to unicode
+1) Converted to Unicode
-2) A MD4 hash is made out of the unicode string
+2) A MD4 hash is made out of the Unicode string
 3) Then the hash is crypted with DES, using the RID (lower part of the SID, userid) as the crypt key.
    This is the so called "obfuscation" step, so